-A Wayne College student may take coursework at another institution of higher education as a guest student.
-The student must obtain written permission from the dean of the college prior to enrolling for courses.
-These courses will be listed on the University official academic record.
-Each course will reflect the course number, title, grade, and credit value.
+COurse work taken at another institution cannot be considered for the Repeat for Change of Grade Policy or Academic Reassessment.
 No grade-point value will appear on the record and no grade-point average will be calculated for the coursework listed.
 The name of the institution will be listed on the record as well as the date that the coursework was taken.